SAP-samples/smart-co2nverter-ai/documentation/04-data-setup/AI-data-setup-overview.md

 # Generating Equivalencies

 This AI task is used for preparing the application data.
-We use Chat-GPT to generate examples of CO2 consumption which can be used to give the user a feeling about the amounts of CO2 and how they can be related to everydays activities or products.
+We use ChatGPT to generate examples of CO2 consumption which can be used to give the user a feeling about the amounts of CO2 and how they can be related to everydays activities or products.

 ## Prompt